 *COP 10:10th Meeting of the Conference of the Parties to the Convention on Biological Diversity

-Toyota is proceeding with plans to construct a new research and development facility in the overlapping area of Toyota City and Okazaki City.
-This new R&D Center will be a hub for the development of sustainable next-generation mobility.
-The main design concept is to build a technical center that operates in harmony with both the natural environment and local communities.
-About 60 percent of the total project site will be preserved as areas for the regeneration of forest and restoration of yatsuda rice paddies in collaboration with the local community.
-Toyota is also actively sharing information that includes the status of these activities and knowledge gained through them.
+Toyota is constructing a new research and development facility in the overlapping area of Toyota City and Okazaki City.
+This new facility will be a hub for development of sustainable next-generation mobility.
+The main design concept is a technical center in harmony with nature and local communities.
+About 60 percent of the total project site will be preserved as areas for the regeneration of forests and management of yatsuda rice paddies (paddies in low-lying areas) in collaboration with the local community.
+Toyota is also actively sharing information including the status of these activities and findings gained from them.
+Toyota is also actively releasing information including the status of these activities and new findings gained from them.

 Based on the key concepts of (1) Addressing global warming/energy issues, (2) Conserving the ecosystem and biodiversity in the area, and (3) Communicating and harmoniously coexisting with local communities, the new R&D Center is implementing a variety of environmental measures, aiming to become a technical center that exists and works in harmony with the natural environment and local communities.